 1.4.2 Observation process

 The non-detection of a species at a site does not necessarily mean it is not using that site.
-The observation process can yield false absence (Y = 0) while the species is occupying a site (Z = 1) (false negative errors).
+The observation process can yield false absence (Y = 0) while the species occupies a site (Z = 1) (false negative errors).
 Not accounting for imperfect detection could lead to wrong inferences [14, 16, 17, 18].

 Let Yj,k,r be the observed detection (1) or non-detection (0) at site j during survey k for dataset r.
 Each dataset has its own bias and detection probability, which is why the observation process is modeled separately for each data source.
 However, the observation process is conditional on the latent process described in 1, which is common and shared for all data sources.
 For a data source r, the detection/non-detection data arises from a Bernoulli process conditional on the true latent occurrence process:

-Yj,k,r ∼ Bernoulli(pj,k,rZj)
+Yj,k,r ∼ Bernoulli(pj,k,r| Zj)

 (2)